opossum-labs/opossum/book/src/analyzers.md

 There might be different analyszers available such as:

   - geometric analysis (Matrix optics)
+  - Gauss mode propagation (also matrix based, see LaserCalc)
   - wavefront propagation (Fourier optics)
   - simple calculation of energy / power
   - ghost focus / back reflection analysis